 You can find this combo not only in Hiroshima style but also Osaka style okonomiyaki.
 By adding melty cheese, you can enjoy another texture and flavour within the dish.

-- Layer to add: Below yakisoba
+- Where to add: Below yakisoba noodles

-- Amount: A handful
+- Amount: A generous sprinkle (depending on preference)

 - Recommended: Someone who likes cheesy flavour/texture